New College of Interdisciplinary Arts and Sciences policies

 Academic standing

-New College students must achieve a cumulative GPA of 2.00 in order to be considered in good academic standing at ASU.
-Students with a semester or cumulative GPA of less than 2.00 are placed on academic probation and are required to meet with an advisor to effectively plan academic progress toward graduation.
+New College students must achieve a cumulative GPA of 2.00 to be considered in good academic standing at ASU.
+Students with a semester or cumulative GPA lower than 2.00 are placed on academic probation and are required to meet with an advisor to effectively plan academic progress toward graduation.
 Further information is available at the university Retention and Academic Standards Policy.

 Advising